yangwhale/HunyuanVideo-1.5-TPU/README.md

 ## 🔥🔥🔥 News
 👋 Nov 20, 2025: We release the inference code and model weights of HunyuanVideo-1.5.
+🚀 Latest: We now support cache inference, achieving approximately 2x speedup!
+Pull the latest code to experience it.

 ## 🎥 Demo